By Martin D’Souza | Opening Doorz Editorial | July 30, 2022

 Our job is to report the news.
 We can do this objectively and without fear or favour because we are not controlled or funded by the bishops.
 When people accuse us of Church-bashing my response is: “Can you point to a single fact in our story which is false?
 If so, I am happy to correct the mistake and apologise.”

-Moreover, when reporting the news, we don’t editorialize.
+Moreover, when reporting the news, we at Church Militant don’t editorialize.
 We simply state facts and we double and triple check our facts and sources.
-We are aware that any reporter and news outlet can be sued for millions of dollars for defamation or libel.
+Church Militant is aware that any reporter and news outlet can be sued for millions of dollars for defamation or libel.
 We have veteran lawyers and copy editors who make sure we are walking on the straight and narrow path.